 2.10.
 Not more than 6 contestants will be admitted to the final Third Round.
 The final ranking and awards will be decided at the concluding meeting of the Jury.

 2.13.
 The Organizing Committee reserves all rights of audio and video recording of all stages and concerts of the Competition and their further distribution, as well as the right to have them broadcast via radio or television.
-The Organizing Committee also has the exclusive right to entry into agreements on the distribution, marketing of the above recordings and/or broadcasting the Competition with third parties.
+The Organizing Committee also has the exclusive right to enter into agreements on the distribution, marketing of the above recordings and/or broadcasting the Competition with third parties.

 2.14.
 The contestant shall have the right to participate in the Competition with its own assistant to be mentioned in the application.
 Otherwise the Organizing Committee shall provide an assistant for two rehearsals and competition performances free of charge.